Getting a haircut at a salon can be overwhelming for kids. Learn how to make your child’s first haircut at a salon a fun experience.

 There was no denying it: My son needed a haircut.
 I’d been saving a ton of money by avoiding the salon, but my home cuts just aren’t, well… cutting it anymore.
-It was time for my child’s first haircut at a salon.
+It was time for his first haircut at a salon.

-The problem?
-A haircut is a new experience.
-One that involves a stranger getting real close to his personal space.
+Of course, a haircut at a salon is a new experience, one that involves a stranger getting really close to his personal space.

 8 tips for your child’s first haircut at a salon

-Whether you choose a children’s or regular salon for your child’s first haircut, coming prepared will make the experience more pleasant for everyone.
+Whether you choose a children’s or regular salon, coming prepared will make the experience more pleasant.

-After all, this is the stage when toddlers are protective of their personal space and wary of people they’re unfamiliar.
-Plus, they’re asked to do the near-impossible: sit still while a pair of scissors is within inches of their faces.
+After all, this is the stage when toddlers are protective of their personal space and wary of people they’re unfamiliar with.
+Plus, they’re asked to do the near-impossible: sit still while a pair of scissors or clippers is within inches of their faces.